-The Skilled Migration Program allows people who have no previous relationship with Australia to migrate to this country directly from overseas, and after 4 years in Australia apply for Australian Citizenship.
+The Skilled Migration Program allows people who have no previous relationship with Australia to migrate to Australia directly from overseas.
+After living in Australia for four years you can apply for Australian Citizenship without renouncing your previous citizenship.

 The benefits of the Skilled Migration Program are mutual, with Australian employers benefiting from a steady stream of highly qualified and experienced people moving to Australia to fill positions that cannot otherwise be filled.
 The personal outcomes for individual migrants are also fantastic in terms of finding well paid and interesting jobs in a country that welcomes new migrants.